 Jerry Hall and Julie Anne Rhodes

 Then the wonders of facebook helped us find each other again last year.
-I had a blast attending Emma Noble’s birthday bash last week with Liz and her partner Tony…the first time we had actually seen each other in 12 years.
+I had a blast attending Emma Noble’s birthday bash last week with Liz and her partner Tony.
+It was the first time we had actually seen each other in 12 years.